Customer obsession is a trendy adjective that many companies lay claim to, but few actually bring to life.

 Clearly, that’s a stark contrast with the demands and expectations of the modern consumer.
 In today’s constantly-connected culture, 75% of online consumers expect a response within only five minutes.

 Don’t panic—it’s a pretty unreasonable expectation that you’ll always be available to jump on customer questions and comments.
-However, it does speak to the importance of prioritizing communication with your customers on all of your different channels like:
+However, it does speak to the importance of prioritising communication with your customers on all of your different channels like:

 - Phone calls